Interstate 95: Florida

-I-95 begins at US 1 just south of downtown Miami and travels along the state's east coast, passing through Fort Lauderdale, West Palm Beach, the Gold Coast, the Treasure Coast, the Space Coast, Daytona Beach, Port Orange, St. Augustine, and Jacksonville before entering the US state of Georgia near the city of Brunswick, Georgia.
-This portion of the highway was notably featured in the film Flight of the Navigator when the spaceship flew along the highway toward Miami.
+I-95 begins at US 1 just south of downtown Miami and travels along the state's east coast, passing through Fort Lauderdale, West Palm Beach, the Gold Coast, the Treasure Coast, the Space Coast, Daytona Beach, Port Orange, St. Augustine, and Jacksonville before entering the US state of Georgia near the city of Kingsland.
 In Miami and Fort Lauderdale, SunPass express lanes pass over the highway.

-Prior to 1987, a notable gap in the highway existed between West Palm Beach and Fort Pierce; I-95 traffic between those cities was diverted to Florida's Turnpike.
+Before 1987, a notable gap in the highway existed between West Palm Beach and Fort Pierce; I-95 traffic between those cities was diverted to Florida's Turnpike.
 Today, I-95 runs along a routing parallel to the turnpike.

 In 2010, more fatalities occurred along the Florida section of I-95 than on any other Interstate Highway in the country.

 Georgia

 In Georgia, I-95 closely parallels the coastline, traveling primarily through marshlands a few miles from the shore.
 The route bypasses the cores of major coastal cities Brunswick and Savannah, routing traffic through the western sides of both cities' metro areas; it connects to the latter city by an intersection with I-16 before crossing into South Carolina.
 The exit numbers were converted from a sequential system to a mileage-based system around 2000.
 I-95 in Georgia has the unsigned designation of State Route 405 (SR 405).